How Far Is Lightning?

 First, you need to wait for the lightning to occur, as soon as you see lightning in the sky, start the stopwatch (or simply start counting in your mind).

-Continue the counting untill you hear the voice of thunder that comes after the lightning.
+Continue the counting until you hear the voice of thunder that comes after the lightning.
 Let's call this time period to be "N".

 Now to calculate the distance, we use the formula that we just gone through a minute ago, i.e., time gap between light and sound to reach a place from same origin is 5:1 in the air medium.